 We have deals of varying degrees of formality with many companies in the technology world either to give free services or special access to YC-funded startups.
-We're not supposed to talk about some of them, but if you ask any YC alum they'll confirm their existence.
+Deals range from $500,000 in cloud hosting credits from Microsoft Azure to 60% off Optimizely's A/B testing plans.
+We also have partnerships with Transcriptic and Bolt that help support YC's growing community of biotech and hardware founders.

 We also have connections to most companies that could be described as "platform companies," which enable us to smooth out difficulties that arise for startups building stuff on their platforms.
 We often host events where they send people to talk to YC startups.